weng-lab/zlabwiki/getting_started.md

 When you go to the github link, you should be prompted to authenticate with the 8 character code.

 Now, go to the VSCode IDE on your client machine and open the command palette with `CMD + SHIFT + P` (macos) and type `Remote-Tunnels: Connect to Tunnel`.
 Select the Github authentication option.
 Wait a bit, and you should see one remote resource "online."
 Once you've added the remote connection and opened a remote directory, you should be all set!

+## Reconnecting tunnel
+After you close VSCode, the tunnel will automatically close.
+However, the server will still be running on the remote machine.
+To reconnect the tunnel, you will need to `ssh` back into that machine.

 ## Usage of jupyter notebooks and kernels
 If you want to make use of jupyter notebooks, you'll need to install the `Jupyter` extension (on both local and remote machine).
 After this you should be able to select from the available kernels (python, bash or R).